-Important note: Virtual Day assignments are due by midnight on the day listed on Canvas.
-You can do virtual assignments any time prior to the due date following their release on Canvas.
-Class participation includes participation in discussions, polls and course activities.
+Important Note: Virtual Day/Assessment assignments are due by midnight on the day listed on Canvas.
+You can do virtual day/assessment assignments any time prior to the due date following its release on Canvas.
+Information will be provided in class.